Frequently Asked Questions

 Who is covered by my membership?

-Student and Individual level memberships entitle one named student/adult to free wildlife sanctuary admission; Family level memberships entitle up to two named adults living in the same household and their children or grandchildren under the age of 18 to free admission; membership levels above the Family level entitle up to two named adults living in the same household and their children and grandchildren under the age of 18 to free admission, plus free admission for the number of guests (one or two) specified for that level.
+Individual-level memberships entitle one named adult to free wildlife sanctuary admission; Family-level memberships entitle up to two named adults living in the same household and their children or grandchildren under the age of 18 to free admission; membership levels above the Family level entitle up to two named adults living in the same household and their children and grandchildren under the age of 18 to free admission, plus free admission for the number of guests (one or two) specified for that level.

 Mass Audubon membership is nontransferable and nonrefundable.
 Members enjoy free admission during normal hours of operation, with the exception of occasional, special fundraising days.

 Please see Membership Benefits for more details.